We may earn affiliate commissions for the recommended products. Learn more.

 Find out whether it's worth upgrading your running watch

-Despite releasing the Forerunner 955 series just last year, Garmin has already delivered the next-gen upgrade in the form of the Forerunner 965.
+Despite releasing the Forerunner 955 series in 2022, Garmin delivered the next-gen upgrade in the form of the Forerunner 965 just a year later.

 It represents a rapid turnaround from the company, and, if you’re searching for the differences between the two running watch models, you’re in the right place.

-Whether you’re a Forerunner 955 user looking to see what new features the Forerunner 965 brings, or you own neither and are trying to decide between them, we’ve touched all the key points of comparison below.
+Whether you’re a Forerunner 955 user looking to see what features Forerunner 965 brings or you own neither and are trying to decide between them, we’ve touched all the key points of comparison below.

 Journey on and you’ll discover exactly what Garmin has changed, as well as our recommendations for those upgrading, and, ultimately, which is the better watch.

-While the FR955 (and the ‘Solar’ edition) features Garmin’s color transflective memory-in-pixel (MIP) display, the newer FR965 instead packs the same AMOLED display tech present in the Garmin Epix (Gen 2), Garmin Marq (Gen 2) and the Garmin Venu 2 Plus.
+While FR955 (and the ‘Solar’ edition) features Garmin’s color transflective memory-in-pixel (MIP) display, the newer FR965 instead packs the same AMOLED display tech present in Garmin Epix (Gen 2), Garmin Marq (Gen 2), and the Garmin Venu 2 Plus.

-It means that the overall display quality has been given a huge upgrade, with the FR955’s 260 x 260 resolution bumped up to 454 x 454 pixels.
-It means everything just looks crisper and sharper on the new model – and, though MIP screens can be backlit, the FR965’s AMOLED screen is much brighter as standard.
+It means that the overall display quality has been given a huge upgrade, with FR955’s 260 x 260 resolution bumped up to 454 x 454 pixels.
+It means everything just looks crisper and sharper on the new model—and, though MIP screens can be backlit, FR965’s AMOLED screen is much brighter as standard.

-We’ll get into the finer points below, but know that this is the biggest difference between the pair – and it is significant.
-Following our testing, we would now find it incredibly hard to strap on a MIP Garmin instead of an AMOLED variation.
+We’ll get into the finer points below, but know that this is the biggest difference between the pair—and it is significant.
+Following our testing, we would now find it incredibly hard to strap on an MIP Garmin instead of an AMOLED variation.

-It’s not just about the more vibrant display and sharper resolution, either, remember, with the UI on the FR965 also being just that bit more responsive and modern.
+But it’s not just about the more vibrant display and sharper resolution, with the UI on FR965 also being just that bit more responsive and modern.

 We’ve now used both of these watches for a very good chunk of time, and the tracking experience feels much fresher on the newer model, despite both offering all the same features.